-Out of the box (the plain white not for resale box I might add) the X1 screams mini X5 and as I mentioned at the start you can’t help but compare it with its larger sibling.
+Out of the box (the plain white not for resale box I might add), the X1 screams mini X5 and as I mentioned at the start you can’t help but compare it with its larger sibling.
 Both have the same form factor with the X1 being around 60% of the size of the X5.
 Both have the same jog wheel mechanism front and center and both have a similar type non-touch LCD display above the jog wheel.
-Both have a micro USB ports in the middle of the bottom plate and both have a headphone out jacks on the top plate.
+Both have a micro USB port in the middle of the bottom plate and both have a headphone out jacks on the top plate.

 Differences between the X1 and X5

 The key functional differences are as follows.
 The X1 headphone jack doubles up as a line out jack whereas the X5 has separate headphone, line out and coaxial outputs.
 The X1 also sports only one unprotected microSD slot on the right side compared to the X5’s protected dual microSD slots on the bottom plate.
-The X1 also has a power and volume control button layout more akin to the E17 than the X5 which has rectangular volume up and down on the left side and the power button on the top.
+The X1 also has a power and volume control button layout more akin to the E17 than the X5 which has a rectangular volume up and down on the left side and the power button on the top.

 One major difference though that I must applaud FiiO for introducing on the X1 and something I would consider superior to the X5 is the more intuitive UI physical button navigation and the play/pause/forward/back buttons that now replace the X5’s less intuitive X style button format on the front plate.
-These buttons make a lot more sense and are labeled with well recognized symbols to the side.
-If you are using these without the accompanying silicon case it is pretty easy to figure out what each button does unlike the X5 which only comes through regular usage and your ability to remember what each “x” does.
+These buttons make a lot more sense and are labeled with well-recognized symbols to the side.
+If you are using these without the accompanying silicon case it is pretty easy to figure out what each button does, unlike the X5 which only comes through regular usage and your ability to remember what each “x” does.
 Consider it the implementation of the X3 simple button control but in the much better X5 physical layout.

 Comparing the X1 physical layout controls to the HM-700 there is no competition.
 The HM-700 has the basic functions but they are frustrating and unintuitive out of the box.
-The Sansa Clip are somewhat better in terms of being clearly labeled but due to the diminutive size of the clip can come across as a bit cramped and old school.
+The Sansa Clip is somewhat better in terms of being clearly labeled but due to the diminutive size of the clip can come across as a bit cramped and old school.
 The Fuze+ touch interface might seem the obvious winner here but the constant feedback on the lack of calibration and accuracy of the touch UI is a really off-putting experience compared to the more assured wheel and button interface of the X1 and even the more traditional Clip controls.

-The X1 sports a 2 inch TFT 320 x 240 LCD screen compared to the X5’s 2.4 inch colorized 400 x 360 IPS screen.
+The X1 sports a 2 inch TFT 320 x 240 LCD screen compared to the X5’s 2.4″ colorized 400 x 360 IPS screen.
 So not only is the X5 screen bigger but it’s a deeper richer and better quality screen.
 The X1 screen is the same exact same type of screen currently being used in the X3 though slightly smaller than the 2.4 version used in the X3 and horizontal instead of vertical in dimensions.

 The X1 screen is leaps and bounds ahead of the Sansa Clip’s tiny-by-line screen though but slightly smaller than the Fuze+ 2.4 inch screen.
 Both the Fuze+ and X1 screen resolution is the same as the X1 at 320×240.
 I won’t go into the rather diminutive functional screen of the HM-700 from Hifiman.
-The HM-700 also has a 2-inch vertical dimension LCD but in my eyes it is lacking in resolution and pop even compared to the X1 and the UI for the most part doesn’t get the best out of the screen real estate.
+The HM-700 also has a 2-inch vertical dimension LCD but in my eyes it ,is lacking in resolution and pop even compared to the X1 and the UI, for the most part, doesn’t get the best out of the screen real estate.
 The fact that Hifiman doesn’t tout the screen in their feature list PR on the HM-700 would suggest it not something they feel is a match winner.

 One more important aspect to note is the fact the X1 does not have a DAC function.
 Those looking to use a FiiO DAP as a DAC can look elsewhere because FiiO stripped that right out along with the coaxial output that goes along with it.
-Unlike both the X3 and latest X5 firmware the X1 is also unable to decode DSD tracks preferring instead to cope up with a more than respectable 24/192bit decoding level with FLAC, APE, ALAC, WAV and WMA.
+Unlike both the X3 and latest X5 firmware the X1 is also unable to decode DSD tracks preferring instead to cope up with a more than respectable 24/192bit decoding level with FLAC, APE, ALAC, WAV, and WMA.
 This is quite apart from the ubiquitous MP3, OGG and AAC compressed codecs playable on all 3 FiiO DAPs.
 None of the DAPs from Sansa or Hifiman have a DAC function either at this price range so it’s not something to get too worked up about.

 The HM-700 can also decode lossless but only WAV, APE and FLAC at 16Bit and only accepts MP3 for compressed formats.
-The Fuze and Clip from Sansa can do MP3, WMA, secure WMA, Ogg Vorbis, FLAC and the Fuze doubles up as a PMP can playback video using H.264, MPEG-4, WMV, Flip Video.
-On top of that certain Clip versions can run on Rockbox further widening the codec range and usability for audio playback.
-In fact if memory serves me right this was quite the win in audiophile circles a few years back when ‘AnythingbutiPod’ seemed relevant.
-However none of the stated competition currently decodes at 24/192 on stock UI.
-The most you can get is 16 bit decoding so that places the X1 as the highest resolving player out of those competing DAPs.
-Of course with the likes of an IPod Nano 16gb at $128 (Amazon) you can stack and bypass its own internal DAC to but that’s going to set you back at least $200 upwards.
+The Fuze and Clip from Sansa can do MP3, WMA, secure WMA, Ogg Vorbis, FLAC, and the Fuze doubles up as a PMP can playback video using H.264, MPEG-4, WMV, Flip Video.
+On top of that, certain Clip versions can run on Rockbox further widening the codec range and usability for audio playback.
+In fact, if memory serves me right this was quite the win in audiophile circles a few years back when ‘AnythingbutiPod’ seemed relevant.
+However, none of the stated competition currently decodes at 24/192 on stock UI.
+The most you can get is 16-bit decoding so that places the X1 as the highest resolving player out of those competing DAPs.
+Of course with the likes of an iPod Nano 16gb at $128 (Amazon) you can stack and bypass its own internal DAC to but that’s going to set you back at least $200 upwards.

 Like the X5 the X1 does not come with any onboard memory out of the box.
 All the memory comes from the microSD card slots which can take up to 128GB cards in the case of the X1.
 Though quite why you would want to spend $99 on a DAP and then twice that much on a memory card is beyond me.
 If you have some 32GB or higher than that should be fine to get you going but 64GB is optimal for me and coming down in price every month.
-The X3 on the other hand comes with 8GB onboard and in the case of the HM-700 the $120 version comes with 16GB onboard.
+The X3, on the other hand, comes with 8GB onboard and in the case of the HM-700, the $120 version comes with 16GB onboard.

 Both the Sansa Fuze+ and Clip come in variable onboard memory configurations but only the Fuze+ 4GB is in the same price range and the Clip tops out at 8gb onboard also.
 You can also load both the Fuze+ and the Clip with microSD cards to further expand their memory capacity.
 They are still officially rated as up to 32GB in stock format but crossing over to Rockbox and formatting with 64Gb cards carefully with FAT32 has reported success with the Clip as well as getting rid of the stock firmware’s database count limitation for large libraries.

 The X1 comes with a 3.7v 1700mAH Li-Polymer Lithium battery which takes about 2-3 hours for a full charge and gives, on paper around 11 hours playback time, though my first few runs had it ever so slightly under between 10-11 hours playback time.
 The X1 has a similar performance level compared to the X3’s larger 3000mAH battery.
 The X5 has an even larger 3700mAH battery topping out at around 12 hours playback time.
-Comparing the X1 to the X3 and X5 you have to say the battery life is quite respectable given the reduced capacity but then again the X5 and X3, like many other modern audiophile DAP’s doesn’t really push the bar when it comes to having a long portable battery lifespan.
+Comparing the X1 to the X3 and X5 you have to say the battery life is quite respectable given the reduced capacity but then again the X5 and X3, like many other modern audiophile DAPs doesn’t really push the bar when it comes to having a long portable battery lifespan.

 It is though worth pointing out that the Clip’s playback time is significantly reduced if you are pushing the bit rate to the max with hi-res FLAC files.
 This is not a hardware limitation but an optimization issue with the Clip stock firmware.
 To get more solid battery charge times you really need to switch to the Rockbox format which has better codec/battery optimization.
-Further to this I have read some independent reports of variable battery playback times with Clips and not all Clips it seems have consistent battery life.
+Further to this, I have read some independent reports of variable battery playback times with Clips and not all Clips it seems to have a consistent battery life.

 If future editions of the X1 firmware do indeed hit 15 hours then I can call it quits but until then the battery is perhaps a little anemic to be considered the top portable player for long journeys and solid listening times.
 Personally coming from the HM-901 and DX100 I would probably appreciate anything over 5 hours but for others making that first step there are longer lasting portable players to consider in the same or lower price range.